florencia-espeche/react-atomic-design/README.md

-# Crypto Avisos Component Library
+# React Atomic Design Component Library

-This repo aims to be used as a design system for CryptoAvisos.com contains several components written in react
+This repo aims to be used as a Design System

 # Storybook